locessentials/eng401-business-english-us/conclusion/course-conclusion.md

 - **Collaborative skills** through effective teamwork and peer evaluation
 - **Critical thinking abilities** through the synthesis of complex business concepts

-This project represents portfolio-quality work that showcases your readiness for professional business communication challenges.
+This project represents portfolio-quality work that showcases your readiness for professional business communication challenges, while giving you resources that will help you to prepare for an important part of our professional lives: the job search.

 ## Synthesis of Learning: Your Professional Competency Profile

 ### Language Proficiency Development
-Throughout this course, you have advanced from general English proficiency to specialized business English mastery, demonstrated through:
+Throughout this course, you have advanced from general English proficiency to having specialized business English skills, demonstrated through:

 - **Vocabulary expansion** across legal, financial, technical, interpersonal, and technological domains
 - **Register adaptation** for different professional contexts and audiences